Donor-Advised Funds Make Charitable Giving Easier

 - Your clients can choose to set up the fund under the Greater Kansas City Community Foundation or our national entity, Greater Horizons.

-- Your clients can choose to invest their assets in the Community Foundation’s investment pools or have their financial advisor manage the assets of the fund.
+- Your clients can choose to invest their assets in the Community Foundation’s investment pools, or, if the fund's assets will exceed $100,000, their financial advisor can manage the investments.

 - Your clients contribute cash, stock or other complex assets to the fund and their charitable dollars grow tax free.